ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 - default value
 <h4>Alpha random</h4>
 <p>
-People won't like it if these petals will obstruct the view of the players so I set the values as followed.
+People won't like it if these petals will obstruct the view of the players so I set the values as follows.
 </p>

 |Field|Value|